The Road (2011 film): Story 2: 1998

-Lara is driving with her younger sister Joy on the same dirt road.
-As they drive, they pass by a teenage boy walking along the road and a few feet away from him, their car overheats.
-They get out and then ask him where they can get water and the boy tells them that he will give them water by his house, which is the same house Luis and the others find years later.
-As they wait for him outside his house, Lara senses that something is wrong and tells Joy that they should leave.
-As they try to, the boy comes out and hits them with a wooden stick.
+Lara is driving with Joy on the same road.
+Their car overheats after passing a teenage boy walking by.
+They ask him for water.
+The boy then takes them to his house in the woods.
+While waiting for him outside, Lara has a bad feeling and tells Joy that they should leave.
+As they try to, the boy returns and assaults them.

-Lara wakes up a few hours later, with her foot chained to a bed post.
-She hears Joy's screams for help and begs him to let them go.
-The boy takes Joy down to the basement and savagely beats her.
-A few minutes later, he returns Joy to her room beside her sister's.
-As the boy comes to take Lara, she puts up a fight and scratches his neck.
-The boy leaves her alone.
-Lara notices that he dropped the keys to her chains and she takes it.
-She tries to search for Joy but notices that she is no longer there.
-She manages to sneak out of the house and falls into a pit containing corpses, one of which is Joy.
-Lara cries and finally leaves.
-The boy, meanwhile, has taken their car and proceeds to chase Lara with it.
-Eventually, he gently runs her over.
-As Lara tries to crawl away, The boy knocks her out and wraps a plastic bag around her head and ties a belt around her neck and her hands.
-As he drives back to his house, Lara suddenly awakens, causing the boy to crash.
-He leaves the car and watches it and Lara burn.
+Lara wakes up hours later, with her foot chained.
+She hears Joy screaming for help and begging the boy to let them go.
+He takes Joy to the basement and beats her.
+Moments later, he returns Joy to the room beside her sister.
+The boy leaves Lara alone after she scratches him.
+After freeing herself, Lara searches for Joy, but she is not there.
+She escapes the house but falls into a pit with corpses, Joy among them.
+As Lara flees, the boy takes their car and hits her with it.
+He then knocks her out, wraps a plastic bag around her head, and ties up her neck and hands.
+He then crashes the car, which he leaves to burn with her inside.

 In the present, Luis takes the officers back to the same house to look for Ella.
-As he and Allan scope around, they find a picture of the old owners of the house.
-As Allan goes to search someplace else, Luis finds Ella, who was not noticed by Greg.
-She keeps yelling at him to 'let us go home' and finally passes out as Luis holds her in his arms.
-Luis takes her to the rendezvous point and takes her to the ambulance.
-As Ella's father tries to talk to her, she says that their car stalled due to overheating and tells him that they asked a teenage boy for water, revealing that Ella is possessed by Lara.
+He and Allan find a picture of the house's old owners.
+Luis finds Ella, who was not noticed by Greg.
+She faints and is brought to an ambulance.
+As Eric tries to talk to her, she says that their car overheated and they asked a teenage boy for water, revealing that Lara had possessed Ella.
 Luis and Allan decide to return to the house.